ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 {%- endhighlight -%}

 Now we can see what does every option:
 - y: Add this hunk to the stage.
-Similar to `git add`, but only for this piece of code;
+Similar to `git add` but only for this piece of code;
 - n: Discard this hunk to the stage.
 This piece of code won't be added, but you won't lose it;
 - q: Exit the changes selection;
-- a: Add this hunk to the stage and all of the following are located in the same file.
+- a: Add this hunk to the stage and all later hunks in the file.
 This is a little bit dangerous if you don't know or remember what exists in the next hunks;
 - d: Discard this and another later hunks in this file;
 - j: Leave this hunk undecided if you have some doubt and go to the next undecided hunk;
 - J: Leave this hunk undecided if you have some doubt and go to the next hunk;
 - g: This is an interesting option: You can navigate between the hunks of this file.
 This can be good if you can check some parts of the code before adding or discarding something;
-- /: Similar option of the function above, but you can specify some regex expression to find a particular hunk;
+- /: Similar option to the function above, but you can specify some regex expression to find a particular hunk;
 - e: This is amazing because if your hunk changes a lot of lines, you can select what lines make sense to add;
 - ?: This was the option that I used to see the help.

-Some many options.
+There are many options.
 What do I need to do?
 In this case, I am focusing on the font name change.
 So I will accept it just by typing `y`.
-Now, Git show us the second hunk.
+Now, Git shows us the second hunk.
 This is the piece of code that I removed from the comments.
-I just leave this to another commit.
+I will leave this to another commit.
 I will discard it just by typing `n`.

 {%- highlight diff -%}
 (1/2) Stage this hunk [y,n,q,a,d,j,J,g,/,e,?]? y